Asimov-Chuang/DeepHalo/README.md

 **Summary**

 Across the discussion phase, all reviewers reached consensus in giving positive evaluations of our work.
 The feedback was constructive and converged on the view that the paper makes a clear and valuable contribution.
-Nearly all concerns raised were fully resolved through additional experiments, clarifications, and revisions.
+Nearly all concerns raised were fully resolved through additional experiments, clarifications, and revision plans.